-For exemption purposes, the mark in any resit exam or other assessment will be capped at the normal pass mark, which is 50%.
+For exemption purposes, the mark in any resit exam or other assessment will be capped at 50%.
 This means that it will not usually be possible to gain an exemption on the basis of resits.
+However, the rules are more lenient if section 7.3 of this handbook applies to you.